How to Get a Florida Real Estate License Without Losing Weeks

 Interview at least three brokerages before committing.
 The post-exam guide covers the full evaluation framework: training programs, lead generation, commission splits, fee structures, mentorship access, and red flags.
 A 50/50 split with strong training and mentorship often produces more first-year income than a 70/30 split with no support, because the training generates closings that the split applies to.

-Your DBPR processing takes 7 to 10 business days after you pass.
-Use that time to interview brokers, compare offers, and make an informed decision.
+Use the time around exam results and broker activation to interview brokers, compare offers, and make an informed decision.
 The broker you choose determines your training, your daily support system, and your probability of surviving the first year.
 That decision deserves more than a 30-minute phone call with a recruiter.

 What to Do Next